Conference and immediate determination

 Important information: COVID-19

-Due to COVID-19, if you have a conference and immediate determination listed in your case, you must attend by telephone (unless we tell you otherwise).
+Due to COVID-19, if you have a conference and immediate determination listed in your case, you need to attend by telephone (unless we tell you otherwise).
 Contact us to organise this.
 For more information, see changes due to COVID-19.

 In some civil or fence disputes, you will receive a notice that tells you the time and date to attend a Conference and Immediate Determination at ACAT.